Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 Source-Linked Notes & Ratios

 Every figure is anchored to page and paragraph with a traceable link.
-Debt-equity ratios, growth over time, and top-performing quarters — all with pinpoint citations for quick, confident client answers.
+Debt-equity ratios, growth over time, and top-performing quarters.

 Inline date recognition and portfolio mapping with page-linked citations — ideal for quick, confident answers during client calls